The IFOPA provides many programs and services to patients, families and the FOP community.

 - The FOP Registry is a global, voluntary database that collects and reports demographics, disease and quality-of-life information directly from individuals with FOP twice a year via a secure, web-based tool.

-- The Competitive Research Grant Program provides, through a competitive application process, research funding to scientists conducting research on Fibrodysplasia ossificans progressiva (FOP).
+- The ACT (Accelerating Cures & Treatments) for FOP Grant Program provides, through a competitive application process, research funding to scientists conducting research on Fibrodysplasia ossificans progressiva (FOP).

 - The Tooth Ferry Program at UPenn collects baby teeth as children lose them to study as a model for how FOP functions at a cellular level.
 Children with FOP, as well as siblings and non-family members, are welcome to participate.